Skip to main content

 4. Turn on MFA globally, for the group, or for the user.

-5. Connect to the Access Server console with root privileges and run the following commands to set the auto-login parameter to true:
+5. Connect to the Access Server console and get root privileges and run the following commands to set the auto-login parameter to true:

 cd /usr/local/openvpn_as/scripts/